01 of 10

 On this car seat, you loosen the harness by lifting a flap, pushing on the lever beneath, and pulling out on the harness straps.

 If your car seat doesn't have a front adjuster, you'll need to check the instruction manual to find out where you loosen and tighten the harness....
 Some budget infant car seats have a rear-adjust system.Continue to 6 of 10 below.

 Place Your Baby in the Car Seat

 Move the harness straps to the side and pull the crotch strap and buckle forward before sitting your baby in the car seat.
-Baby's bottom and back should be against the seat, and not scooted forward in a way that will allow slouching.
+Baby's bottom and back should be against the seat.

 07 of 10